getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/cocoapods.md

 title: 'Setup With CocoaPods'
 ---

-In order to use Sentry with CocoaPods you have to install the packages with `npm` or `yarn` and link them locally in your `Podfile`.
+To use Sentry with CocoaPods, you have to install the packages with `npm` or `yarn` and link them locally in your `Podfile`.

 ```bash
 npm install --save react react-native @sentry/react-native